Glossary

 GDP

-Gross domestic product (GDP) is an important indicator of a country's economy and growth, showing the total economic output produced in a given period.
+Gross domestic product (GDP) is a key indicator of a country's economy and growth, showing the total economic output produced in a given period.

 Goodwill